-Originally named Farewell Bend, the gorgeous city of Bend, Oregon, found its name shortened when the Post Office Department in Washington, D.C. thought the moniker too long.
-But while the name may have been shortened, the town takes no shortcuts when it comes to two things: the outdoors and craft beer.
-Some of our favorite breweries can be found amongst the lush forests and towering mountains of Bend, OR.
+The gorgeous city of Bend, OR, originally named Farewell Bend, found its name shortened when the Post Office Department in Washington, D.C., thought the moniker too long.
+But while the name became shorter, the town takes no shortcuts regarding two things: the outdoors and craft beer.
+We found some of our favorite breweries amongst Bend’s lush forests and towering mountains.

-Often described as “picturesque,” the largest city in Deschutes County is known for a healthy, active outdoor community, thanks in large part to the spectacular Deschutes River and breathtaking Central Cascades.
-Originally a logging town, Bend now specializes in lagers, porter, IPAs, sours, and pretty much any style of beer that tickles your fancy.
+Often described as “picturesque,” the largest city in Deschutes County is known for its healthy, active outdoor community, largely thanks to the spectacular Deschutes River and breathtaking Central Cascades.
+Originally a logging town, Bend now specializes in lagers, porters, IPAs, sours, and pretty much any style of beer that tickles your fancy.
 In fact, the area even launched its own Bend Ale Trail in 2010 to showcase all the local watering holes.

-Here are our picks for the seven best breweries to visit in Bend, OR.
+Here are our picks for the seven best breweries in Bend, OR.

 Hop Culture’s 7 Best Breweries to Visit in Bend, OR